xR0am/x402/examples/python/servers/flask/README.md

-# x402 fastapi Example Server
+# x402 Flask Example Server

-This is an example FastAPI server that demonstrates how to use the x402 `fastapi` middleware to implement paywall functionality in your API endpoints.
+This is an example Flask server that demonstrates how to use the x402 `flask` middleware to implement paywall functionality in your API endpoints.

 ## Prerequisites